 The clean design line of the Black Label 800 is a testament to Louisiana Grills incredible attention to detail.
 It offers a total cooking area of 809 sq. inches which is phenomenal for this price range and a significant jack-up from the cooking area on offer in the >$500 range.
 The primary cooking space is 500 sq. inches.
 The total area on offer can easily accommodate a couple of pork shoulders in one go.

 This pellet smoker grill is one of the few at this price point that offers a temperature range of 180 to 600 degrees Fahrenheit.
-We are talking real searing temperatures here.
+We are talking real searing temperatures here, which works well for steak or pizza.
 The hopper capacity is 18 pounds, which is lower than its competitors.
 There is a pellet window through which you can see inside the hopper along with a pellet sensor to notify you when a refill is required.
 The Black Label 800 comes with robust porcelain-coated cast-iron cooking grates that can stand up to high temperatures.
 It permits both direct and indirect cooking facilitated by a sliding sear plate in the cooking area for maximum versatility.

 The temperature control system is entirely electronic leading to precise temperature control that can be adjusted in 5-degree increments.
 The large and easy-to-read display screen makes it possible to monitor the temperature from a distance.
 With support for WiFi and Bluetooth connectivity and a dedicated app, you can monitor your cooking remotely.
 The push-button ignition makes the start-up process quick, safe, and simple.
 Excess grease whilst cooking automatically drains into a bucket mounted at the bottom which is a nice touch.
 This grill comes with two meat probes and is, in our opinion, one of the best wood pellet grills for under $1,000.